 Identifying customer needs

 The main objective of this activity is to understand customer needs and effectively communicate them to the development team.
-In this activity, the customer statements will be defined, prioritised by the importances and organised in a hierarchical list.
+In this activity, the customer statements will be defined, prioritized by importance, and organized in a hierarchical list.

 Establishing the target specifications